XCMer/DAND-Identify-Fraud/REPORT.md

 ![Total payments vs. Salary - expense](images/salary_surplus.png "Total payments vs. Salary - expense")

 I'm considering `salary - expense` to be a new feature.
 Generally, the higher the salary you draw the greater the expense.
 But I observed that in a few cases, the salary is disproportionately high compared to the expenses.
 Maybe this could catch a few PoIs, and I'll also need to only include this one variable `salary - expense` instead of salary and expense individually.
+(This feature is called "salary_minus_expenses" in the features array of `poi_id.py` file.)

+Once I select my final algorithm, I'll test it by including both `salary` and `expense` separately, and then by just having `salary - expenses` instead of having two separate variables.

-### 2.3 Getting rid of features that we don't want
+### 2.3 Candidate features that we might not be able to use

 The following features are the ones with a lot of NAs: